akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.5.
 Procedures and functions

-In Lisp a procedure is essentially a function.
-When invoked it returns some data as its value.
-However, some Lisp expressions and procedures have side effects, for example, getting weather data from an external service which means that this "function" can return different values at different points in time.
+In Lisp, a procedure is essentially a mathematical function.
+When called, it returns some data.
+However, unlike mathematical functions, some Lisp expressions and procedures have so-called "side effects", for example, getting weather data from an external service which means that this "function" can return different values at different points in time.
 Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice, they are frequently referred to as "functions" anyway (even those that may have side effects), to emphasize that a computed result is always returned.

 From this point, we will refrain from using the word "function" and stick to "procedure".

 There is a special built-in syntax called `lambda` which accepts two parameters and produces a procedure as a result.
 The first parameter is a list of arguments this procedure accepts, and the second parameter is an expression (body) that acts upon these parameters.

-For example, `(lambda (x) (+ x 1))` returns a procedure that accepts a single parameter `x`, and when this procedure is called with a parameter it increases this parameter's value by one - `(+ x 1)`.
+For example, `(lambda (x) (+ x 1))` returns a procedure that accepts a single parameter `x`, and when this procedure is called with a parameter it increases this parameter's value by one: `(+ x 1)`.

 Evaluating the expression above: